 - If you choose a longer repayment plan, you could end up paying more on your loans (depending on the interest rate and the length of the plan).

-There are clearly a wide variety of student loan repayment options with federal student loans.
-Unfortunately, there are not nearly as many options for private loans.
+There is clearly a wide variety of student loan repayment options with federal student loans.
+Unfortunately, there are not as many options for private loans.

 1. I can barely afford my monthly payments